kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 ### Q31
 All of the following statements about *carcinoma of the gallbladder* are correct, EXCEPT:

-	A. The neoplasm usually starts in the cystic duct and neck of the gallbladder - FALSE
+	A. The neoplasm usually starts in the cystic duct and neck of the gallbladder
-	B. It is found more commonly in women than in men - T
+	B. It is found more commonly in women than in men
-	C. It is associated with the presence of gallstones in >85% of cases - T
+	C. It is associated with the presence of gallstones in >85% of cases
-	D. Prognosis is generally poor with <1-year survival with local invasion - T
+	D. Prognosis is generally poor with <1-year survival with local invasion
-	E. Chemotherapy and radiotherapy do not alter disease progression - T
+	E. Chemotherapy and radiotherapy do not alter disease progression
 #### Answer: C. It is associated with the presence of gallstones in >85% of cases - *FALSE* = A. The neoplasm usually starts in the cystic duct and neck of the gallbladder
 - Gallbladder tumours occur in
 	- Fundus in 60% of patients
 	- Body in 30% of patients
 	- Neck in 10% of patients
-- They are rarely found in the UK and are associated with gallstones and porcelain gallbladders.
+- Rarely found in the UK
+- Associated with gallstones and porcelain gallbladders

 ### Q32
 A 15-year-old boy complains of *easy bruising* while playing sport and *bleeding gums* while brushing his teeth.
 He is seen by the GP, who orders a blood test for coagulation studies.
 His APTT is normal, but the PT is abnormal.
 The explanation for this result is a deficit in: